symcon/phpstorm-stubs/README.md

 [![official JetBrains project](http://jb.gg/badges/official.svg)](https://confluence.jetbrains.com/display/ALL/JetBrains+on+GitHub)
 [![Build Status](https://travis-ci.org/artspb/phpstorm-library-plugin.svg?branch=master)](https://travis-ci.org/artspb/phpstorm-library-plugin)

-The repository is intended to demonstrate how to use a new "libraryRoot" API of PhpStorm.
+The repository is intended to demonstrate how to use a "libraryRoot" API of PhpStorm.
 It consists of two parts:

 1. `plugin.xml` which contains a simple extension point implementation: